naomi-codes/books-loans-servlets/README.md

 # books-loans-servlets
-A book borrowing example of a Tomcat web app.
+This project demonstrates a Tomcat 8.5 web application.

+## Requirements

 ## Installation